cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 When a module is published the source code in the module's repository is scanned.
 Each source code file is checked for TSDoc/JSDoc comments for public functions, classes and TypeScript interfaces.
 If found, the content of the comment is used to create module documentation.
 If not found, only the the signatures of public variables, classes, functions, TS interfaces and type aliases will be displayed with no additional documentation, so it is a good idea to make sure your public module exports are well-documented including example code.

-**Module authors must self-register a module**
+- **Module authors must self-register a module**

 Publishing a new third-party module is accomplished by clicking on the button on the third-party modules page labelled "Publish a module". when that is done, the "Adding a module" page will be displayed.
 It looks like this:

 ![Add third-party module](img/blog/third_party_modules/add-module-screen.png)

-NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
+NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN